-The summer of 2024 has witnessed widespread ground-level ozone exceedance making the air of Delhi-NCR even more toxic.
-This summer the geographical spread of the problem is even more wide spread than observed during lockdown summer of 2020.
-The toxic built up is lasting much longer this summer at locations where it is happening.
+The summer of 2024 has witnessed widespread ground-level ozone exceedance making the air of Mumbai and larger MMR even more toxic.
+This summer the geographical spread of the problem is even more wide spread as compared to last summer.
+The toxic built up is not lasting as long at locations where it is happening this summer compared to previous summers.